What Is An Automated Valuation Model (AVM)?

 The Bottom Line: Take Advantage Of Automated Valuation Models

 Automated valuation models can paint an accurate picture of a property’s value.
 Although the results are only as good as the available information.

-Take the time to learn more about the other ways to determine home value with free resources available through Rocket Mortgage®.
+As mentioned above, Rocket Mortgage doesn’t offer an AVM.
+Still, you can take the time to learn more about the other ways to determine home value with free resources available through Rocket Mortgage.